Correctional Officer

 How does life at a minimum security prison compare to a maximum.
 Is minimum more comfortable?
 Or just less secure?
 Can someone get moved from a max to a min if they don't cause trouble?

-Asked by Name over 10 years ago
+Asked by Name almost 11 years ago

 Generally speaking minimum custody is a realtively good gig.
 It is pretty much always dorm housing and some guys don't like that but most do.
 You can wander around and congregate with few restrictions, you can shower pretty much anytime you wan, you can usually get outside most of the time.
 There is (usually) a lot less drama and quite often the food is better.
 It takes a while to get into minimum for most people.
 Many jurisdicitons have tight rules about minimum cusotdy, i.e. no sex offenders, no arsonists, no active gang members and a pretty solid release date within a specific time, i. e.
 4 years, etc.